eWallet Apps vs Traditional Banking Apps: The Future of Digital Payments

 A traditional banking application provides a formal experience that operates at a slower pace.

-The difference is where eWallet vs traditional banking apps becomes particularly evident when analyzing younger users' preferences.
+The difference between eWallet and traditional banking apps becomes particularly evident when analyzing younger users' preferences.

 Why Fintech Startups Are Betting Big on eWallets?